ZeroTrace AirLeak

 Case: 75%

-For AirTags: low / medium / full.
-For headphones with battery service: a single percentage.
+For AirTags: a battery-level class.
+For headphones with a battery service: a single percentage.

 Apple state (for iPhones / iPads / Macs)